scazan/CriticalMass/README.md

 # Critical Mass
 ---------------

-This is the code and score for the piece Critical Mass.
+This is the code and score for the piece Critical Mass, a work for networked laptop ensemble.

 ##Requirements
 The code is written for SuperCollider 3 and has been tested on SuperCollider 3.7.